duke-alibubu/CarparkBot/readme.md

 - Contains 2 database systems storing information of users'id, their recent searches and all the available parking lots

   TO CHAT WITH OUR BOT:
-- Simply search for: "CarPark HDB" on Telegram and find the one with 3 eagles!
+- Simply search for: "CarPark HDB" on Telegram and find the one with 3 eagles as avatar!
 - Then press "Start"
 - Enter a specific LOCATION
 - Press the image to see the location on Google Map